 From the article: “Women Like Me Are Abused Worldwide: Here’s Why” by Anne Graham Lotz:

-Women called: If you are interested in yet another great article by Billy Graham’s daughter Anne Graham Lotz, then I encourage you to read her view on the issue.
-She too has been “abused” by others for being a preacher/spokesperson for God.
-She has even had men turn their backs (literally) on her as she began to speak.
+Women called: If you are interested in yet another great article by Anne Graham Lotz, daughter of the late Billy Graham, then I encourage you to read her view on the issue.
+She too has been mistreated by others for being a woman preacher for God.
+She has even experienced men turning their backs on her (literally) as she began to speak.
 It is quite a refreshing and encouraging article: “Women Like Me Are Abused Worldwide: Here’s Why” by Anne Graham Lotz:

 “The solution to discrimination against women is to be like Jesus.
 And to be like Jesus, the sinful condition of the human heart has to be acknowledged and dealt with according to the way God has prescribed.” ”